 Difference Between Blue and Black Smoke in Your Lawn Mower Engine

-Sometimes the color of smoke can give you an idea of what kind of engine problem you are dealing with.
-It is best to go through the checklist above to narrow down the issue, but here is a quick list with items that could be causing the smoke.
+Sometimes the color of the smoke can give you an idea of what kind of engine problem you are dealing with.
+It is best to go through the checklist above to narrow down the issue, but here is a quick list of items that could be causing the smoke.

 Blowing Blue or White Smoke

 This color smoke is due to burning excess oil.
-It is best to follow the steps above to identify the root cause starting with checking the engine oil level followed by checking for damage of the piston rings, valve train or engine gasket.
+It is best to follow the steps above to identify the root cause starting with checking the engine oil level followed by checking for damage to the piston rings, valve train, or engine gasket.

 It is important to continue to check your engine oil level and air filter before each mowing use to avoid large expensive repairs.
 For a checklist to perform before each mowing I explain it in my Lawn Mower Checklist.